Note: The links below will

 launch on Friday.

-This will prepare for the docking of the Russian-built crew
+This mission will prepare for the docking of the Russian-built crew

 high winds at the launch pad, and at emergency landing sites.
 NASA reports: